Low Head Foghorn

 The Low Head Foghorn, at the mouth of the Tamar River, is a unique piece of Tasmania's maritime history.

-Under ideal conditions the Foghorn can be heard approximately 30 kilometres out to sea.
+Under ideal conditions, the Foghorn can be heard approximately 30 kilometres out to sea.
+The Foghorn is sounded each Sunday at noon.

 The associated Lighthouse was built in 1888, replacing the original 1833 convict-built structure.
 With an elevation of 43 metres, it dominates the headland.